Cysharp/Ulid/README.md

 |  Ulid_ |  2.023 ns |    NA |  1.11 |           - |           - |           - |                   - |
 | NUlid_ | 29.875 ns |    NA | 16.43 |      0.0126 |           - |           - |                80 B |

-GetHashCode is called when use dictionary's key. `Ulid` is fast and zero allocation.
+Equals is called when use dictionary's key. `Ulid` is fast and zero allocation.

 * CompareTo